This post is also available in: Italian

 Jeremiah 17:5-8 helps us see what Jesus is getting at in the Beatitudes: Cursed is the man who trusts in human beings, who seeks his strength in flesh, whose heart turns away from the Lord.

 Whether our possessions happen to be money, a job, a spouse, or children, they become an obstacle when we find our security and sense of self-worth in them.
 Our ultimate security can only be in one place, and our natural tendency is to look for it in someone or something we can see.
-Yet, to look for security in an invisible Someone, is more than natural– it is supernatural.
-To do this we need supernatural gifts called faith and hope.
+Yet, to look for security in an invisible Someone, is not quite natural– it is supernatural.
+To do it we need supernatural gifts called faith and hope.

 Faith & Hope